lycheeverse/lychee/README.md

       --default-extension <EXTENSION>
           This is the default file extension that is applied to files without an extension.

           This is useful for files without extensions or with unknown extensions.
           The extension will be used to determine the file type for processing.

+          Examples:
+            --default-extension md
-Examples: --default-extension md, --default-extension html
+            --default-extension html

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked